Many at-home colouring kits have a high concentration of chemicals, which can put your curls at risk.

 Coffee helps to tone down red tones, deepens brown-red tones, & cover grey.

 Use brewed, black coffee or espresso (not instant or decaffeinated).
-After coffee or espresso is brewed, bring to a boil.
+After coffee or espresso is brewed, bring it to a boil.
 Mix as directed above.

 Remember the water, tea or coffee should be brought to a boil.
 The amount you use is up to you.
 More can be added if the mixture thickens.
 Apply Henna while warm, not hot.
 The electric Thermo Heat Cap can improve colour and conditioning.

-Chlorine - To help the colour last longer; avoid swimming and showering in chlorinated water.
+Chlorine - To help the colour last longer, avoid swimming and showering in chlorinated water.

-To get fabulous black hair using Henna+Indigo (another plant based hair colourant) click HERE.
+To get fabulous black hair using Henna+Indigo (another plant-based hair colourant), click HERE.

 Looking for a salon that offers Henna colouring as a service in Toronto?